 The CFPB accepts complaints from consumers on financial products or services.
 If a consumer is not sure if their situation is an actual ‘complaint’ the CFPB has helpful tools on their website to help consumers determine if they have a complaint.

-Consumers can choose nine products; and dozens of sub-products to help categorize their complaint.
+Consumers can choose nine products, and dozens of sub-products to help categorize their complaints.
 The main products include:

 - Checking or savings account

 - Credit reporting, credit repair services, or other personal consumer reports

 - Debt collection

 - Money transfer, virtual currency, or money services